 Now here is one of the biggest drawbacks, the human connection.
 There are no workarounds for this, being in the office means you will, over time, develop relationships with certain people that turn into friendships.
 You will even have professional relationships where you gain a mentor or simply someone to bounce your work issues off.
 This does not happen for telecommuters, or at least the opportunities are far fewer.

-You simply do not randomly call someone up and chat to them about the weather when working from home.
+You simply do not randomly call someone up and chat with them about the weather when working from home.

 As a telecommuter, this is not the case.
-You take 50 steps you are at the office, you do not walk to meetings, a big expedition for you it to walk to the coffee machine in your kitchen.
+You take 50 steps you are at the office; you do not walk to meetings, a big expedition for you is to walk to the coffee machine in your kitchen.

 This is a serious problem.

-10,000 steps is not a target for fit people, it is the target for a human being not to rust up their joints.
+Ten thousand steps is not a target for fit people; it is the target for a human being not to rust up their joints.

 As a rule, I only allowed my staff to work from home if they had demonstrated to me their self-discipline.
 If you cannot be disciplined in your work, then it will definitely become evident when working from home.
 Constantly late for meetings, missing deadlines, or even a lack of preparation for projects or meetings are all telltale signs that you do not have the discipline to self-regulate your work without your manager looking over your shoulder.

-In my personal situation working as a corporate transformation leader I found that there was no impact in my salary, quite the opposite in fact.
+In my personal situation working as a corporate transformation leader, I found that there was no impact on my salary, quite the opposite, in fact.

 To combat this, increase your usage of video conferencing or web conferencing for important meetings.
 Also, try to get to the office on a regular basis so you get that feeling of belonging and that people can put a face to a voice and a personality to your name.

-Focus on your goals, even as a remote worker for 13 years I managed to get promoted 4 times to director level.
+Focus on your goals, even as a remote worker for 13 years, I managed to get promoted four times to the director level.